camilodoa/deig/discriminator/README.md

 A Discriminator class is written in `discriminator.py`.
 This discriminator is used for training the underlying mechanisms of our fitness function.
 The structure of our fitness function is defined in `fitness.py`.
 This is the function that will be translated to Clojure for use in our evolutionary algorithm.

+I also included a quick script for training a classifier on the MNIST dataset.
+This is found in `mnist.py`

 ## Usage

 To run a sample discriminator prediction, run: